 The Connect Fund has been set up to strengthen the social investment market in England to better meet the needs of charities and social enterprises.
-The fund provides grants to develop shared resources and infrastructure for a market that supports mission.
+The fund provides grants to develop resources and infrastructure for a market that supports mission.

 The Access Foundation chose the Barrow Cadbury Trust to deliver the Connect Fund because of its experience in social investment, expertise in voluntary sector infrastructure, and its approach, which is to work in partnership with those its funds towards a common goal.

 Social investment is one tool for charities and social enterprises to consider as they explore ways to generate income through assets or trading.

-The Connect Fund provides grants and investment to build a better social investment market by:
+The Connect Fund provides funding to build a better social investment market by:

-- Improving the connection of social investment to charities and social enterprises
+- Improving the social investment market to charities and social enterprises

 - Connecting voluntary sector infrastructure to the social investment market

-- Better connecting social investment intermediaries through partnerships, tools and resources
+- Connecting social investment intermediaries through partnerships, tools, resources and learning